dr-richard-barker/Training_LLM_game-theory_using_bloodbowl/How_to_play_a_game/readme.md

 **Movement:**

 * **Mounts affect movement:** Your Halfling players move according to their own speed stat, but their mounts can modify this.
-For example, Pip's lema increases his movement, while Hamfast's hippo makes him slower.
+For example, Pip's lema increases his movement, Hamfast's hippo makes him slower and the duck allows Barnabas to fly almost anyware on the field.
 * **Mounts require activation:** Mounts act as separate entities that you need to activate and move each turn.
 They can perform basic actions like walking, but their specific abilities might differ.
+Discuss the probabilty of the hippo going bazerka, the lema jumping other the opposition linesmen, the geese laying a easter egg or hot air balloon sprinjng a leak?!
 * **Terrain interaction:** Consider how mounts navigate obstacles.
 Can the lema jump over rocks?
-Can the hippo wade through water?
+Can the hippo wade through water? what about going near the oppositions end zone.

 **Dice Rolling:**

 * **Actions require rolls:** When your Halfling or their mount attempts an action (moving, dodging, blocking, etc.), you roll dice to determine success.
+The game usually uses D6 dice, but if you have alternatives such as a 10 or 12 sided dice then feel free to incorporate but make sure you dicuss the probability requirements with your opposition.
-* **Attribute modifiers:** Your player's relevant stat (Strength, Agility, etc.) and any applicable skills modify the dice roll, making success more or less likely.
+* **Attribute modifiers:** Your player's relevant stat (Strength, Agility, etc.) and any applicable skills modify the dice roll, making success more or less likely (see tables below for examples)
 * **Mount assistance:** Some mounts may offer bonuses to certain rolls.
-Maybe the duck helps with catches, or the hippo adds power to blocks.
+Maybe the duck or lema helps with catches, the hippo adds power to blocks, and/or the balloon can fly over opposition.

 **Decision-Making:**

-* **Evaluate options:** Consider your player's stats, opponent positions, and available actions before rolling the dice.
+* **Evaluate options:** Consider your player's stats, opponent positions, and available actions before rolling the dice (this is the core principle of the game).
 * **Risk vs. reward:** Some actions, like blitzing, offer high rewards but carry higher risks of failure.
 * **Think creatively:** How can you utilize your unusual mounts to gain an advantage?
 Can the lema outmaneuver opponents?
 Can the hippo create blocking opportunities?

 **Tables for Probability and Dice Values:**

 Unfortunately, Blood Bowl doesn't use simple probabilities for actions.
-The outcome depends on several factors:
+The outcome depends on several factors and potential modifiers (creativity and story telling are key here):

 * **Dice type:** Different actions use different dice (D6, D8, etc.), each with their own number of success symbols.
 * **Attribute modifiers:** Your player's stats add or subtract from the target number needed for success.